SarthakBharad/Sentiment-Analysis-of-Flight-Data/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-From Graph - 1, we can infer that the total amount of negative sentiments is much much greater than the positive and nuetral sentiments.
+From Graph - 1, we can infer that the total amount of negative sentiments is much much greater than the positive and neutral sentiments.
 It is even greater than both the counts combined, this means each airline in the dataset should improve its services to avoid negative reception.

 From Graph - 2, we can infer that the confidence levels for the tweets is also pretty high, especially for negative tweets.